• USD

 Mole Snake

 The non-venomous mole snake (Pseudaspis cana) is part of the family Colubridae.
-It is native to much of Southern Africa, and is the only member of the genus Pseudaspis.
+It is native to much of Southern Africa and is the only member of the genus Pseudaspis.
 The mole snake can grow to lengths of up to 2 m (6 ft 7 in).
-It has a characteristically small head and pointed snout, with a firm, tubular body with mature individuals varying in color from yellow to brown and grey.
+It has a characteristically small head and pointed snout with a firm, tubular body, with mature individuals varying in color from yellow to brown and grey.

 Brown House Snake

 The brown (or Cape) house snake (Boaedon capensis) is a non-venomous species of colubrid.
 These harmless snakes are usually dark brown on top, but the color varies greatly from almost black through brown to olive green.
 The stripes that stretch from the rostral scale through the eye to the back of the head are typically thick and bold.
-Females are longer, often reaching 120 cm, while males only reach 61–76 cm.
+Females are larger, often reaching 120 cm, while males only reach 61–76 cm.

 The highly venomous Black Mamba